Canvas FAQs for SWOSU University Faculty

 How do rubrics work with Assignments and the SpeedGrader?

 To create a rubric for use with your Assignments, click on the Outcomes button, then Manage Rubrics.
-Then at the right, you'll see the option for adding a new rubric.
-For a tutorial on creating and editing a rubric, please click here.
+Then at the right, you will see the option for adding a new rubric.
+View a tutorial on creating and editing a rubric.

 What are Assignment Groups?

 Plus, with Assignment Groups, you can set up grading rules that will govern how grades for items in that Assignment Group are handled by Canvas.
 For example, in an Assignment Group, you can drop the lowest grade or drop the highest grade out of that group.
 You can also specify which Assignments should never be dropped from the Assignment Group calculation, and more.
 By default, all Canvas courses start off with one Assignment Group named Assignments.
 You can find it listed in the Assignments section of your course.
-For a tutorial on creating Assignment Groups, please click here.
+View a tutorial on creating Assignment Groups.

 I'm having trouble previewing files in my Canvas course or in the SpeedGrader.

-On Sept.
-29, 2012, Canvas switched from the Scribd tool for previewing files to Crocodoc.
 Crocodoc currently can convert PDF files, Microsoft Word files (.doc, .docx), Microsoft PowerPoint files (.ppt, .pptx), and Microsoft Excel files (.xls, .xlsx) Crocodoc currently does not display images (.png, .jpg, etc.) Files generated by Microsoft Works, the free office suite on some PCs, are NOT accepted by Crocodoc.
-For more information regarding Crocodoc and Crocodoc tech support, please click here.
-For a chart illustrating how various file types are previewed, please click here.
+For more information regarding Crocodoc and Crocodoc contact tech support.
+View a chart that illustrates how various file types are previewed.

 How can I view my Canvas course as my students do?